Bayeux: Middle Ages

 The city was largely destroyed during the Viking raids of the late 9th century but was rebuilt in the early 10th century under the reign of Bothon.
 In the middle of the 10th century Bayeux was controlled by Hagrold, a pagan Viking who defended the city against the Franks.
-The 12th-century poet Benoît de Saint-Maure, in his verse history of the dukes of Normandy, remarked on the "Danish" commonly spoken at Bayeux.
+The 12th-century poet Benoît de Saint-Maure, in his verse history of the dukes of Normandy, remarked on the "Danish" commonly spoken at Bayeux in the 10th century.

 The 11th century saw the creation of five villages beyond the walls to the northeast, evidence of its growth during Ducal Normandy.
-William the Conqueror's half brother Odo, Earl of Kent completed the cathedral in the city and it was dedicated in 1077.
+William the Conqueror's half brother Odo of Bayeux completed the cathedral in the city and it was dedicated in 1077.
 However the city began to lose prominence when William placed his capital at Caen.
 When King Henry I of England defeated his brother Robert Curthose for the rule of Normandy, the city was burned to set an example to the rest of the duchy.
 Under Richard the Lionheart, Bayeux was wealthy enough to purchase a municipal charter.
 From the end of Richard's reign to the end of the Hundred Years' War, Bayeux was repeatedly pillaged until Henry V of England captured the city in 1417.
 After the Battle of Formigny, Charles VII of France recaptured the city and granted a general amnesty to its populace in 1450.
 The capture of Bayeux heralded a return to prosperity as new families replaced those decimated by war, and they built some 60 mansions scattered throughout the city, with stone supplanting wood.

 Post-medieval

 The area around Bayeux is called the Bessin, which was the bailiwick of the province Normandy until the French Revolution.

-During the Second World War, Bayeux was the first city of the Battle of Normandy to be liberated, and on 16 June 1944 General Charles de Gaulle made the first of two major speeches in Bayeux in which he made clear that France sided with the Allies.
+During the Second World War, Bayeux was the first city of the Battle of Normandy to be liberated on 7 June by British troops of 50th (Northumbrian) Infantry Division with only light resistance.
+On 16 June 1944 General Charles de Gaulle made the first of two major speeches in Bayeux in which he made clear that France sided with the Allies.
 The buildings in Bayeux were virtually untouched during the Battle of Normandy, the German forces being fully involved in defending Caen from the Allies.
+Bayeux nevertheless became an important hub for the allies - military vehicles found difficulty moving through the narrow medieval streets.
+In late June the Royal Engineers and Pioneer Corps built a road around the town, the 'Bayeux Bypass' – to facilitate the flow of traffic.

 The Bayeux War Cemetery with its memorial includes the largest British cemetery dating from the Second World War in France.
 There are 4,648 graves, including 3,935 British and 466 Germans.
-Most of those buried there were killed in the invasion of Normandy.
+Most of those buried there were killed in the invasion of Normandy in 1944.